Talking about Palliative Care

 Palliative Care Australia works hard to raise the profile of palliative care to ensure Australians have the opportunity to live well until death.
 If we do not talk about dying and understand our rights when we die, then we run the risk of us, or our family member, having a difficult death.
 We need to talk about dying to become advocates for good palliative care and a comfortable death for all Australians.

-Dying to Talk is a Palliative Care Australia initiative encouraging Australians of all ages and levels of health to talk about dying.
+Dying to Talk was a Palliative Care Australia initiative encouraging Australians of all ages and levels of health to talk about dying.

 Having a conversation with your loved ones about your end-of-life wishes will help them to make decisions on your behalf should you be unable to communicate your wishes.
 The Dying to Talk Discussion Starter guides you through talking with your loved ones.